INCF/nineml-python/doc/source/contributing.rst

     $ make doctest

-NineML documentation is hosted at http://readthedocs.org/nineml
+Python NineML documentation is hosted at http://nineml-python.readthedocs.io/

 Making a release